Jenna’s Law Helps Prevent Permanent Brain Injury

 - Not allowing that concussed player to return to play until he or she has been cleared by a medical professional

 For parents and children, a separate acknowledgement that they have taken and understand the online education concussion education must be signed each year the child participates in sports teams.
 If the child is 12 years or older, they may sign their own acknowledgement.
-This approach of including everyone involved with nonschool teams should go a long way to increase awareness of concussion dangers.
+This approach of including everyone involved with non-school teams is intended to increase awareness of concussion dangers.

-If you would like a good concussion information piece, the Center for Disease Control has developed a helpful flyer, Heads Up, which outlines signs and symptoms of athletic concussions.
-Even though Oregon law now has an official bill to protect child athletes, it’s up to parents and coaches to follow through.
+The Centers for Disease Control has developed a helpful flyer, Heads Up, which outlines signs and symptoms of sports concussions.
+Even though Oregon law protects child athletes, it’s up to parents and coaches to follow through.
 The best way to keep your children safe is to educate yourself about head injuries and how to prevent them.